• Home

 Contrary to popular belief, you don't need a Facebook account to use Messenger.
 The company only requires you to sign up with a phone number to talk to anyone else using the service.
 If you do already have a Facebook account, you can jump straight in and message any of your Facebook friends (and other Facebook users) who've signed up for Messenger.

 The app includes all the basic messaging and calling features you'd expect—and some you probably won't.
 Send texts to individuals or groups of up to 250 people, and react to messages with stickers, GIFs, and emoji.
 Make voice and video calls to your friends and family.
 You can send voice messages, photos, and videos, or capture your own media using Messenger Camera and its fun Snapchat-like filters.
 You can post photos to your Messenger Story (or crosspost them from your Instagram Story).
+There's also Meta AI, should you want to chat with the company's bot or get it to generate any wild AI images.
 There's a lot there, and this is actually a leaner, more stripped-down version of Messenger than it was a few years ago.

-Because your regular conversations aren't private, Facebook is able to scan all the images sent through Messenger to see if they've been flagged as child abuse materials, and Facebook has used message scanning in the past to quell sensationalist messages designed to incite harm or unrest.
-The company claims they do not scan your private conversations for advertising purposes.
+Facebook is rolling out end-to-end encryption, which is great, as it means that your one-on-one conversations will now be a lot more secure.
+Community chats, Marketplace chats, and other professional chats still won't be encrypted, but all your other messages will be.
+In the past, Facebook was able to scan all the images sent through Messenger to see if they had been flagged as child abuse materials, and Facebook has used message scanning in the past to quell sensationalist messages designed to incite harm or unrest.
+The company claims they don't scan your private conversations for advertising purposes.
+It's unclear if this will still happen with end-to-end encrypted conversations as there are ways to scan messages on-device before anything is encrypted.

-What Messenger lacks in security and privacy, it makes up for with its ubiquity.
+What Messenger has lacked in security and privacy, it's always made up for with its ubiquity.
 More than a third of the world's population uses Facebook every month.
 That's wild.
 If you want to contact an old school friend, a local business, or your partner's parents, you can probably do it using Messenger.
 It's a serious feature that no other texting app can match.

 • Facebook Messenger logo